 2011-12: Wohlberg made his pro hockey debut skating in six games for the AHL’s Albany Devils following his senior season at the Universiy of Michigan.
 He scored his first career goal in his second game, against the Providence Bruins, and was plus-one.
 Wohlberg tied Stars’ prospect Alex Guptill for the scoring lead with Michigan (both scored 16 goals with 17 assists in 41 games) and was plus-16 with 30 penalty minutes.
 The Wolverines finished second in the CCHA and earned an at-large NCAA bid after advancing to the CCHA championship game against Western Michigan.

 Wohlberg is a versatile player, capable of playing the wing or center.
 His speed is his major standout tool, which combined with his tenacity, makes him very effective as a fore-checker.
 He possesses tremendous two-way skills and is one of the more well-rounded prospects in the organization.
-Wohlberg’s finesse skills aren‘t anything special, but over his four years at the University of Michigan, he evolved into a useful offensive player, using his speed to drive hard to the net and create chances for himself and his linemates.
-He battles hard in-front of the net and shows no fear going to the dirty areas to fight for loose pucks.
+Over his four years at the University of Michigan he evolved into a useful offensive player, using his speed to drive hard to the net and create chances for himself and his linemates.
+Wohlberg battles hard in-front of the net and shows no fear going to the dirty areas to fight for loose pucks.